 In this paper, we present Rootsense, a real-time intrusion prevention system, which monitors multiple subsystems to get comprehensive information about the global state of the host, focuses on the restricted but critical domain of root intrusions, and employs a dual approach for detecting both vulnerability-specific exploits as well as anomalous processes.
+Rootsense actively reports on the performance impact to foreground applications to the system administrator, by continuously monitoring the distribution of foreground task response times.
 Without sacrificing its accuracy, Rootsense also provides overhead tunability that the system administrator can use to control the execution behavior of the intrusion prevention system.
 Consequently, the administrator can control impact on foreground performance, specifically allowing a trade-off between foreground task average response time and jitter.